McBaine Water Treatment Plant improvement project

 We need to provide the upgrades needed to this plan to ensure that our water system is up to date and the water quality meets the standards outlined by the COMO Safe Water Coalition.
 Our current system is not meeting those standards.

-Srenee.carter58 asked over 1 year ago
+Srenee.carter58 asked about 2 years ago

 Thank you for your input.